carriercomm/DarkLord/README.md

     }

 #### GET /verify/:token
-Accepts a token (sent to the user's email address), then sets the verified flag on the user to true and removes the verify token
+Accepts a token that can be emailed to the user, then sets the verified flag on the user to true and removes the verify token

 #### POST /token/extend
 Checks to see if the request is already authenticated, and if so responds with a new auth token that has an extended expiry date